tacree-bwba/odot-docs/btrs-docs.md

 The county traversal LRM represents routes as they traverse through a county.
 Routes and measures are identified using the following keys that shall be included in most event request responses:

 - **perpYear –** As all data in the system includes historical information, a perpYear is needed to identify the version of the LRM being queried.
 The perpYear identifies the year desired; however, it is optional, as when not specified, the current one is always used.
 - **routeId** – The identifier of a route based on the lrmType.
-When the route type is county, this shall be the route&#39;s nlfId e.g. SFRAIR00070\*\*C.  If the *lrmType is state, the routeId has the following form: SIR00070\*\*CPRE.
+When the route type is county, this shall be the route&#39;s nlfId e.g. SFRAIR00070\*\*C.  If the lrmType is state, the routeId has the following form: SIR00070\*\*CPRE.
 In this case, the county ID is moved to the end of the identifier and represents the county within the state where the route originates.
 - **nlfId** – This field identifies the county routeId.
 - **nlfIdSt** – This field identifies the state system routeId.
 - **beginMeasure** – The start measure of a linear event based on the lrmType.
 For county measures, this is the begin measure of a route within a county.
 For state, this is the state offset for the entire route traversal.
-- **endMeasure** = The end measure of the linear event based on the lrmType.
+- **endMeasure** – The end measure of the linear event based on the lrmType.
 For county measures, this is the end measure of a route within a county.
 For state, this is the state offset for the entire route traversal.
 - **measure** – The measure value for a point event.
 This can be either state or county depending on the lrmType.
 - **leaveInd** – Identifies that a geometric discontinuity is associated with the endMeasure.
 The type of discontinuity is identified by the **leaveReenterTypeCd.  ** This field has a Boolean type.
 - **reenterInd –** Identifies that a geometric discontinuity is associated with the beginMeasure.
 The type of discontinuity is identified by the **leaveReenterTypeCd.  ** This field has a Boolean type.